ASFHyP3/gis-services/image_server/server_setup.md

 ## Deploy the stack

 CloudFormation template is at https://github.com/ASFHyP3/hyp3-nasa-disasters/blob/main/update_image_services/image_server_cloudformation.yml and can be deployed either from command line or the AWS CloudFormation console.

-Check for the correct ImageId, which are different across versions (ie different for 10.8.1 vs 10.9.1). and choose the appropriate image for the appropriate Ubuntu version.
+Check for the correct ImageId, which are different across versions (i.e. different for 10.8.1 vs 10.9.1). and choose the appropriate image for the appropriate Ubuntu version.

 If setting up using the UI, go to CloudFormation and launch a new stack using new resources.
-It will take you to steps:
+Follow the steps below:

 1. Upload the [CloudFormation template]()

 2. Specify parameters - some hints are:
    * Bucket - S3 bucket where data are stored.
 Disasters data are generally stored in `hyp3-nasa-disasters`
    * CertificateARN - go to CertificateManager (in `hyp3`), find the active certificate, and copy that ARN
    * KeyName - KeyPair name for the user planning to first ssh into the instance (ex: jrsmale)

-   *
-3. and on Keep defaults on acknowledgement page
+3. Keep defaults on acknowledgement page

 ![Specify Stack Details screenshot](images/stack_details.png)

-Takes about 5 minutes to stands up the instance and load balancer.
-Load balancer will become more critical if we add additional servers
+It takes about 5 minutes to stand up the instance and load balancer.
+The load balancer will become more critical if we add additional servers.

 ## Configure the Server

-1. Retrieve the appropriate prvc licence files from s3://hyp3-software/ and scp them to the server
+1. Retrieve the appropriate prvc licence files from s3://hyp3-software/ and scp them to the server.
 ```
 Aws s3 –profile hyp3 s3://hyp3-software/ . –recursive –exclude “*” –include “*.prvc”
 scp ArcGISImageServer_ArcGISServer_1097915.prvc ubuntu@ec2-34-210-78-89.us-west-2.compute.amazonaws.com:/home/ubuntu